Questions and Answers

 Yes, you can drop off and pick up dogs on Saturday and Sunday for daycare and boarding.
 Our hours are from 10:30 to 5:30.
 We are also open from 10:30 to 5:30 on all major holidays.

-We do this for the safety of the intact dogs, not because intact dogs don’t behave well in daycare.
+We do this for the safety of the intact dogs and for the overall safety of the group.
 Intact dogs are at greater risk of injury from other dogs.
 In a social setting, such as daycare, intact males are often viewed as threats by other dominant dogs and therefore may become targets.
 The testosterone that is present will put the other non-intact dogs on edge creating tension and disrupting the pack.
 Non-intact females will target intact females as well, whether they are in heat or not, and male dogs will view her as an intact female which can lead to behaviors that are not acceptable social behaviors at daycare.
 Basically by creating a level playing field, the dogs can easily find their natural place in our pack and that makes for a safe and comfortable environment for everyone.
+If you begin bringing your puppy to daycare regularly between the ages of 4 to 6 months, we will work with you to allow your pup to continue daycare as long as possible without getting spayed/neutered.
+Once we begin seeing any indications of a problem, we will discuss your options at that time and you can decide whether or not to continue daycare.